Women's Champions League quarter-final and semi-final draw: all you need to know

 Article summary

-The top two in each group will be involved in the draw for the rest of the competition streamed at 13:00 CET on Monday.
+The top two in each group will be involved in the draw for the rest of the competition streamed at 13:00 CET today.

 Article top media content